 Teams will look into his background, as he’s had quite the journey to get to UNC.
 At high school he struggled for motivation, skipped lessons and at one point his father had to arrange for a police escort to take him to the school gates just to make sure he actually turned up.
 He eventually took a job working in a car-parts factory, earning $12 an hour.
 That appears to be the catalyst for some kind of career-epiphany, but he eventually walked on at Coffeyville in the JUCO ranks before enrolling at North Carolina.
 All of this means he’ll turn 25 as a rookie – just as Bruce Irvin did this year.
 What I’d want to know is – will the old Sylvester Williams turn up when the cheques get cashed?
 Is he truly a reformed man, ready to continue his new-found worth ethic having made it to the pro’s?
 Or will it be seen as job done and the end of the journey?
 Some teams probably won’t entertain the risk.
 A 22-year-old rookie Williams without any of these issues is a top-fifteen pick based on the tape.
 With this lingering in the background, he might last into the 20’s.

 What about the others?
-Ohio State’s Johnathan Hankins doesn’t play with enough fire in his belly to compete for this team, while Kawann Short might be available in round two and likewise plays very much within himself.
+Ohio State’s Johnathan Hankins doesn’t play with enough fire in his belly to compete for this team, while Kawann Short might be available in round two.
 The one other player I’d possibly consider as a round one option is Jesse Williams at Alabama.
 He’s not a natural three technique and has played 3-4 DE and nose tackle for the Crimson Tide.
 Williams is strong at the point and offensive lineman struggle to move him versus the run.
 If the Seahawks were just trying to solve a run defense issue here, I’d suggest Williams would be a great option.
 However, I think they need to find someone who can also provide a pass rush on early downs.
 Can Williams do it?
 I wouldn’t rule it out.
 He’s disruptive, but predictable as a rusher – exclusively relying on brute force.
 He lacks an explosive first step and he could be better with hand placement and execution.
 His improvement level from last season to this is cause for optimism though and he’s got the athletic potential to be a better pass rusher.

 Of course, not every need will be filled in round one of the draft.
 After all, the teams greatest need was addressed last off-season by a third round pick.
 There’s nothing to stop Seattle’s front office working their magic again and finding a solution outside of round one.
 However, every off-season Pete Carroll and John Schneider have identified need areas and been quite focused with their early picks.
 Finding an upgrade at defensive tackle and a player who can feature on early downs will surely be on the target list as a key area for improvement.
 The Seahawks don’t have a ton of glaring needs, but filling the few that remain with talented players will ultimately be the difference between eternal 7-9 win seasons and maximising the potential this team has to reach 10+ victories.